 Her personal life became the subject of controversy because of allegations of drug abuse, especially after repeated cancellations of public appearances and erratic behaviour.
 Houston has since undergone an intense rehabilitation process and is currently recording an album that will be released early this year.

-In mid 2009, Houston released her seventh and final studio album, "I Look To You."
+In mid 2009, Houston released her seventh studio album, "I Look To You."
 The album debut at #1 on the Billboard 200.
 It became another Platinum seller.
 It was state in the UK Newspaper "The Mirror" that Houston is thinking about recording her eighth studio album.